-Embassy drives positive change by providing infrastructure-based sustainable solutions for government schools and community healthcare.
-We promote grassroot results to global problems in the communities we are a part of.
+Embassy drives positive change by providing infrastructure-based, sustainable solutions for government schools and community healthcare.
+We promote grass-roots solutions to global problems in the communities we are a part of.

 Embassy offers waste management solutions in North Bangalore, working closely with NGOs to catalyse communities to develop and implement strategic infrastructure for sustainable environmental management.
 Embassy is a proud partner of TAICT’s EcoGram Solid Waste Management project.
-Initiated in 2016, EcoGram jointly aims to create an ecologically sound replicable model Gram Panchayat to propagate sustainable waste, water and soil management.
-In addition to our Bangalore Rural waste management initiatives, we also work to contribute to communities around our office parks through public space enhancement, clean-up drives that actively involve our Corporate communities, improve access to healthcare solutions and provision of improved basic amenities for sustained community transformation.
+Initiated in 2016, EcoGram jointly aims to create an ecologically sound replicable model Gram Panchayat to propagate sustainable waste, water, and soil management.
+In addition to our Bangalore rural waste management initiatives, we also work to contribute to communities around our office parks through public space enhancement, clean-up drives that actively involve our corporate communities, improved access to healthcare solutions, and the provision of improved basic amenities for sustained community transformation.

 17School builds till date